DXKX

-DXKX (91.5 FM) is a defunct radio station owned by Primax Broadcasting Network.
+DXKX (91.5 FM), on-air as 91.5 Red Hot Radio, is a radio station owned by Primax Broadcasting Network and operated by Y2H Broadcasting Network.
+It is currently a simulcast of Y101 in Cebu.
+Its relay transmitter is located along Broadcast Ave., Shrine Hills, Brgy.
+Matina Crossing, Davao City.

 History

 1995–2013: K91/City Lite/Smooth FM

-The station was established in 1995 as K91.
-It had an Adult Top 40 format.
+The station was established in 1995 as K91 with an Adult Top 40 format.
 In 1998, it became an affiliate of Raven Broadcasting Corporation in Manila and rebranded as City Lite 91.5 with a smooth jazz format.
 In early 2000, after it ended its affiliation with RBC, it rebranded as Smooth FM 91.5.
-It went off the air sometime in 2013.
+Sometime in 2013, it went off the air due to financial constraints.

 2015–2024: Brigada News FM

-In early 2015, Brigada Mass Media Corporation took over the station's operations and became part of the Brigada News FM network.
-The station's old transmitter was replaced with a new 10,000 watt transmitter bought from Quark Electronics of Italy.
-Regular programming was first aired on August 10, 2015.
-In time for the 30th Kadayawan Festival, on August 23, 2015, Brigada News FM was formally launched.
-Then Davao City Mayor (now Vice President) Inday Sara Duterte, Brigada Group of Companies President Elmer Catulpos, and other Brigada officials were present in the occasion.
+In early 2015, Brigada Mass Media Corporation took over the station's operations and relaunched it under the Brigada News FM network.
+Its old transmitter was replaced with a new 10,000-watt transmitter from Quark Electronics of Italy.

+Regular programming began on August 10, 2015, followed by a grand launching party coinciding with the 30th Kadayawan Festival on August 23.
+Then-incumbent Davao City Mayor (now Vice President) Inday Sara Duterte, Brigada Group of Companies President Elmer Catulpos, and other Brigada officials were present in the occasion.

-In January 2024, Mareco-owned 93.1 FM begin simulcasting this station as part of transition.
-By this time, Brigada's lease with Primax was set to expire this year.
+In January 2024, as part of transition ahead of the expiry of Brigada's lease with Primax, 93.1 FM began simulcasting this frequency.
+The said frequency is among Mareco's properties leased by Brigada as part of their agreement made last June 2023.

-On March 17, 2024, after Brigada News FM Davao shifted its full-time operations to 93.1 FM, this frequency is downgraded to a repeater of the latter with limited broadcast hours (signing off every 10:00 am).

-On April 14, 2024, as part of Brigada's last day of operations on this frequency, Brigada News FM Davao aired a whole day special tribute program and signed off at 12:00 midnight the following day with its final song "Farewell" by Raymond Lauchengco.
+On March 17, 2024, upon Brigada News FM Davao's shift of its full-time operations to 93.1 FM, this frequency continued to operate as a repeater of the latter, albeit with limited broadcast hours (signing off every 10:00 am).
+On April 14, Brigada News FM Davao aired a special tribute for the entire day, commemorating its decade-long service on this frequency, ending at 12:00 midnight the following day with its final song "Farewell" by Raymond Lauchengco.

 In July 2024, it returned on air, this time airing automated music with limited broadcast hours (6:00 am to 6:00 pm).
-By late September 2024, it went off the air indefinitely.
+By late September 2024, it went off the air.

+2026-present: Under Y2H

+On May 26, 2026, it returned on air, this time under the management of Remelito Uy's Y2H Broadcasting Network.
+On July 9, after two months of in-house automated music, the station began simulcasting Y101 based in Cebu as Red Hot Radio.